darkhanakmyrza/dbms3_project/README.md

 * Yeldar Kuanyshev
 ### Project name: Lost and Found

-### Project goal: Our website is going to help to found losten items
+### Project goal: Our WEBSITE is going to help to found losten items

 ### Project description:
 > Students in our university had a problem with finding losten things.
 So we decide to create website where students can publish their losten items and anyone who found losten items can publish to the website.